Contact Us

 Parkinson Community Advisory Committee

-C-OPN strives to connect with the people who are affected by Parkinson’s disease (PD) or Atypical Parkinsonism (AP) while contributing data and bio-samples to PD research.
+C-OPN strives to connect with the people who are affected by Parkinson’s disease (PD) or Atypical Parkinsonism (AP) while contributing data and biospecimen to PD research.

 This is why we invited patients and caregivers from different Provinces to join our Parkinson Community Advisory Committee (PCAC).